 - Listings may be removed if they violate these guidelines.

-- Listings may be removed if a product is no longer actively supported.
+- Listings may be removed if a software product or service is no longer actively supported.

 - VetSoftwareHub reserves the right to remove any listing at our discretion.